 Unfortunately, we thought the event was a major let-down.
 There were way fewer stalls than we expected.
 The products on offer were unappealing to us (bearing in mind we were on a student budget at the time), and the food didn’t look appetising at all.

-Grand Harbour Marina
+Walking around the Grand Harbour Marina

 Not letting that discourage us, we decided to go for a walk along the Grand Harbour Marina.
 It turned out to be a great attraction in itself.
 With dozens of luxurious yachts berthed alongside traditional Phoenician fishing boats and sunlight reflecting off the water surface, we spent at least 30 minutes sitting on the ledge overlooking the marina, basking in the sun and enjoying this view.